 Snowshoe racing and competition are growing quickly within the sport – nationwide.
 The popularity of events on a state-by-state and national championships series is blossoming as more snowshoers gain a considerable amount of expertise.

 Races are not just for the extreme athlete.
 They can be for the beginner too!
 Race distances vary from fun runs and 3Ks up to ultra marathons.
 It can sometimes seem intimidating to get started.
-However, we have a few tips on how to start snowshoe racing.

-The best place to search for races and to get involved is to start with The United States Snowshoe Association, Snowshoe Canada, or the World Snowshoe Federation.
+The best place to search for races and get involved is to start with The United States Snowshoe Association, Snowshoe Canada, or the World Snowshoe Federation.
 Each organization hosts racing events in respective countries and all around the world.

 Run Rabbit, Run to Snowshoeing: Transition from Running to Snowshoe Racing

 Training Tips for Snowshoe Racing: Triathlete Brad Zoller Hits The Snow

 Don’t Stress Out: Pre-Race Anxiety Tips